greggman/HappyFunTimes/README.md

 *   Does it work on Windows and Linux?

     The clients of course run in any modern browser.
-The game also run in whatever environment you've created them for.
+The game also runs in whatever environment you've created them for.
 Most of the samples here are HTML and so should run in any modern browser on any platform.

-    As for the relayserver I've only run it on OSX so far.
-I suspect it works fine in both Windows and Linux
+    As for the relayserver I've only run it on OSX, Linux and Windows with no problems.

 *   Why not WebRTC?